Framed Group Photograph - Wireless May Flying Reinforcements 1917

 335 mm

-Talbot was the youngest of Alfred and Jane Anderson's, nee Whelan, five sons, all of whom served during World War 1.
+Talbot was born in Busselton, and the youngest son of Alfred and Jane Anderson's (nee Whelan).
+He had four brothers, all of whom served during World War 1.
 Talbot worked as a telegraphist before enlisting, and after being trained at the No. 1 Wireless School in England, he saw active service in France with the Australian Flying Corp's 3rd Squadron.
 Talbot was awarded the British War Medal No. 20041 and the Victory Medal No. 19129.

 Year